circuitdao/docs/docs/glossary.md

 **Puzzle mod.** A puzzle with all mutable args, immutable args and MOD_HASH [uncurried](https://chialisp.com/chialisp-currying).

+**Settlement coin.** An XCH coin or a CAT that has the [settlement payments mod](https://chialisp.com/offers/#code) as its puzzle or inner puzzle, respectively.

 **Singleton.** A coin that has at most one descendant of same type.
 Note that as opposed to the standard singleton, the parent of a singleton may not be a standard launcher, and may have launched multiple singletons, even of same type.
 Some singletons live forever, whereas others are meltable.

 **Standard singleton.** A coin with puzzle mod [singleton_top_layer_v1_1.clsp](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/singleton_top_layer_v1_1.clsp).
 In general Chia parlance, [standard singletons](https://chialisp.com/singletons) are simply called singletons.
 However, in the context of the protocol it is more convenient to use the term singleton in a broader sense.